MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-angular-auth-code.md

    :::image type="content" source="media/tutorial-v2-angular-auth-code/angular-01-not-signed-in.png" alt-text="Web browser displaying sign-in dialog":::

 1. Select **Accept** to grant the app permissions to your profile.
-This will happen the first time that you start to sign in.
+This happens the first time that you start to sign in.

    :::image type="content" source="media/tutorial-v2-javascript-auth-code/spa-02-consent-dialog.png" alt-text="Content dialog displayed in web browser":::

-1. After consenting, the following If you consent to the requested permissions, the web application shows a successful login page.
+1. If you consent to the requested permissions, the web application shows a successful login page.

    :::image type="content" source="media/tutorial-v2-angular-auth-code/angular-02-signed-in.png" alt-text="Results of a successful sign-in in the web browser":::